caroleolivier/caroleolivier.github.io/_posts/2017-11-02-build-and-push-Docker-images-with-Travis.md

     - docker push $DOCKER_USER/repositoryName:$TRAVIS_COMMIT_NUMBER
 ```

-So now, every time I edit my code, Travis picks up the changes, builds the code, creates a Docker image and then publishes to Docker Hub.
-Next step is to deploy my Docker image.
+So now, every time I push new code to my GitHub repository, Travis picks up the changes, builds the code, creates a Docker image and then publishes it to Docker Hub.
+This is really great but the last bit is missing: the deployment.
+This is what I will be looking at next.